Pourquoi on a les cheveux gras ? - La Boutique Brasileira

 Conclusion :

-In conclusion, oily hair is caused by excessive production of sebum , an oily substance produced by the sebaceous glands located under the surface of the skin.
-This excessive production of sebum can be due to genetic factors, stress, poor diet, the use of inappropriate hair products, or environmental factors.
-In our next article we will share some tips to remedy this problem. :)
+In conclusion, oily hair is caused by an overproduction of sebum , an oily substance produced by the sebaceous glands located beneath the skin's surface.
+This excessive sebum production can be due to genetic factors, stress, a poor diet, the use of unsuitable hair products, or environmental factors.
+In our next article, we'll share some tips to address this problem. :)